-We are just over a month away from the start of the 2022 NFL season and player availability in training camp is even more important ahead of the 18-week regular season.
+We are less than a month away from the start of the 2023 NFL season, and player availability in training camp is even more important ahead of the 18-week regular season.

 Top NFL Players with Preseason Injuries:

 - Joe Burrow, Bengals: Burrow did some on-field work prior to the Bengals’ first preseason game.

 - Jerry Jeudy, Broncos: Jeudy is expected to miss several weeks after suffering a hamstring injury in practice on Thursday.

 - Rashan Gary, Packers: Packers edge rusher is still working his way back from last year’s torn ACL.

 - Jonathan Taylor, Colts: Taylor returned to camp this week after tending to a personal matter.

 - Russell Gage, Buccaneers: Gage will miss the entirety of the 2023 season after suffering a knee injury in a joint practice with the Jets.